AlaaAlTaher/Glob-Assignment/README.md

 ### 🔹 What is ICMP

 ICMP = **Internet Control Message Protocol**, used for network diagnostics.
-For example:
+Example:

 ```bash
 ping 192.168.100.50